bdeore/distributed-kv-store/README.md

-## Replicated Key-Value with Configurable Consistency
+## Replicated Key-Value Store with Configurable Consistency

 This project is inspired by cassandra distributed key-value store.
 Project features include configurable consistency level for writes and reads (quorum or one), hinted-handoff mechanism, write-ahead logs for failure recovery and